open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/hardware/spinnaker-2-university-of-dresden/index.md

   on_chip_learning: true
   power: ~2-5W
   release_year: 2021
-  release_date: 2021-07-27
+  release_date: 2021-07-27T00:00:00.000Z
-  software: PyNN, NEST
+  software: 'PyNN, NEST'
   status:
     announced: true
     released: true
     retired: false
 product_name: SpiNNaker2
+summary: >-
-summary: The SpiNNaker2 chip houses 153 ARM cores with 19MB on-chip SRAM, 2GB DRAM, and dedicated Machine Learning (e.g., MAC) and Neuromorphic (e.g., Exp/Log) accelerators.
+  The SpiNNaker2 chip houses 153 ARM cores with 19MB on-chip SRAM, 2GB DRAM, and dedicated Machine Learning (e.g., MAC) and Neuromorphic (e.g., Exp/Log)
+  accelerators.
 Manufactured in 22nm FDSOI, it employs Adaptive Body Biasing (ABB) in a Forward Body Bias (FBB) configuration, as well as DVFS for adaptive near-threshold operation down to 0.5V, enabling a 10x increase in neural simulation capacity per watt over SpiNNaker1.
 title: SpiNNaker 2 - University of Dresden
+category: uncategorized
 ---

 SpiNNaker2 is the successor of the SpiNNaker (Spiking Neural Network Architecture) system developed at the University of Manchester.
 In contrast to SpiNNaker1, SpiNNaker2 extends beyond being a pure neuromorphic computing platform simulating spiking neural networks, and also supports traditional and event-based Deep Neural Networks (DNNs).